bactopia/bactopia/docs/bactopia-tools/eggnog.md

     --eggnog STR            Directory containing the the eggNOG database files: eggnog.db and eggnog_proteins.dmnd.
 If the database is not found, you must use '--download_eggnog'.
+                                WARNING: eggNOG databases stored on NFS will see a significant increase in runtimes.
+If possible, SSD or Ramdisk should be used.

 Optional Parameters:
     --include STR           A text file containing sample names to include in the